-Vaping, which is the act of vaporizing a liquid to inhale, is an increasingly popular alternative to cigarette smoking.
+Vaping, the act of vaporizing a liquid to inhale, is an increasingly popular alternative to cigarette smoking.
 However, it could damage health by irritating the lungs and throat and introducing toxins into the body.

-Some manufacturers of vape products claim that vaping is a completely safe alternative to smoking.
-However, early research into the safety of vaping suggests that this is not the case.
-In fact, it appears that vaping, even without nicotine, can have harmful effects on the body.
+Some vape product manufacturers claim that vaping is a completely safe alternative to smoking.
+However, early research into the safety of the practice suggests this is not the case.

 E-liquid refers to the liquid that vape devices or electronic cigarettes vaporize.
-People may also refer to it as e-juice or vape juice.
-The side effects that a person experiences when vaping depend partly on the type of e-liquid that they use.
+People may also call it e-juice or vape juice.
+The side effects that a person experiences when vaping depend partly on the type of e-liquid they use.

 The specific components of e-liquids vary among brands and products.
-The base liquid is generally a mix of ingredients such as water, vegetable glycerine, and propylene glycol.
-Manufacturers then add different flavorings or additives to this mix to create a particular flavor.
+The base liquid is generally a blend of ingredients such as water, vegetable glycerine, and propylene glycol.
+Manufacturers then add different flavorings or additives to this mixture to create a particular flavor.

 Vaping without nicotine prevents nicotine dependence and other side effects that have an association with nicotine.